antor44/livestream_video/README.md

 This distinction is crucial based on the user's goal:

 *   **For an Enthusiast:** Pushing limits is part of the experience.
-Thanks to the chunking nature of the scripts, once running, they are stable.
+Thanks to the chunking nature of the real-time scripts, once running, they are stable.
 If an instance fails during a simultaneous launch, it's a minor inconvenience solved by restarting it.
 *   **For a Professional/Server Environment:** Unpredictability during startup or operation is unacceptable.
 The priority is absolute reliability.

 #### **Recommendations for Production and Server Use**

 For server uses, neither `playlist4whisper.py` nor `livestream_video.sh` includes a built-in load balancing system across different machines; so an external solution must be implemented for scaling.

-While the chunk-based processing makes individual instances efficient, running multiple instances on a single GPU in a production environment requires careful management to avoid the startup race conditions and memory fragmentation described above.
+While the real-time chunk-based processing is efficient, running multiple instances on a single GPU in a production environment requires careful management.

 For production servers, the following best practices are **strongly recommended** to ensure 100% reliability:

 1.  **Quantization:** Use quantized models (e.g., `Q5_K_M`).
 This drastically reduces VRAM consumption, allowing more instances to run safely entirely within physical memory, eliminating paging risks.
 2.  **Staggered Launches:** Crucially, do not launch all instances simultaneously.
-Introduce a delay (e.g., 5-10 seconds) between starting each instance. **This is the key to stability: it changes a potential failure from an unpredictable *race condition* to a clean and predictable *hard limit* once physical VRAM is exhausted.**
+Introduce a delay (e.g., 5-10 seconds) between starting each instance.
+This is the key to stability: it changes a potential failure from an unpredictable *race condition* to a clean and predictable *hard limit* once physical VRAM is exhausted.
-3.  **Conservative Capacity Planning and Empirical Testing:** Plan your workload to fit within your physical VRAM boundaries to guarantee performance. **Ultimately, the true concurrency limit is empirical** — it depends on your specific hardware, model size, and quantization level.
+3.  **Conservative Capacity Planning and Empirical Testing:** Plan your workload to fit within your physical VRAM boundaries to guarantee performance.
+Ultimately, the true concurrency limit is empirical—it depends on your specific hardware, model, and workload type.
 You can identify it with a staggered launch script, gradually increasing the number of concurrent instances until they predictably fail to initialize.
-Once that threshold is known, treat it as the safe ceiling for your configuration to ensure long-term reliability.
+Once that threshold is known, treat it as the safe ceiling for your configuration.
 4.  **Real-time Monitoring:** Use tools like `nvidia-smi` to actively monitor GPU metrics.

 **Q: How do I configure whisper.cpp for hardware accelerations (e.g., CUDA, Core ML, OpenVINO) and generate the specific models needed?
 Why don't the models downloaded by `playlist4whisper.py` work with all accelerations?**